vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 in a position to make large endowments (cf. Dirks 1976, 141).
 This newly discovered inscription mentions, for instance, the construction of an artificial lake (sudarśana) in the village Kadalīvāt.aka (modern Kelāpur, 2 km N of the Hill) and the purchase of a piece of land, probably for the maintenance of this temple (prāsāda) which is said to be dedicated to the ‘Lord of Prabhāvatī (prabhāvatisvāminam), i.e. Vis.ṇu (see above p.
 144).
-Until recently, when the image in this temple was cleaned by the Archaeological Survey, thick layers of sind¯ura testified to the original nature of this deity as a bloodthirsty ‘king of spirits’ ( bh¯utarāja) (cf. Sontheimer 1985, 145).
+Until recently, when the image in this temple was cleaned by the Archaeological Survey, thick layers of sindūra testified to the original nature of this deity as a bloodthirsty ‘king of spirits’ ( bhūtarāja) (cf. Sontheimer 1985, 145).

 When we look at the artistic products of this process, the first thing that strikes us is their earthly and stalwart, though pious character.
 The Narasim. ha temples and the Varāha pavillion (and image) are square and solid, like the Vākāt.aka inscriptions themselves (Plate 11).
 The image of Narasim. ha in stalled in the above-mentioned temple is a genuine masterpiece, expressing assured sovereignty, not particularly ethereal or heavenly, not hieratic, but nat ural supremacy, which is again accentuated by its relaxed friendly, even sweet playfulness (see below, Plate 57).
 It represents the peculiar Vākāt.aka style, which is largely independent of the mainstream of Gupta art, a conclusion to which the material available to Joanna Williams had already tentatively led her in the above-mentioned article.
 16